 9. Duty to issue a certified copy

-The officer has a duty to give a certified copy of the document registered in his/her office to the person who is presenting that document before the registrar for the registration.
+The officer has to give a certified copy of the document registered in his/her office to the person who is presenting that document before the registrar for the registration.

 10. Duty in case of an unknown language

-When the document presented before the officer for the registration of document is in the strange or unknown language to the officer then the officer has a duty to ask the person to submit the translated document in the language known to the officer.
+When the document presented before the officer for the registration of the document is in a strange or unknown language to the officer then the officer has to ask the person to submit the translated document in the language known to the officer.